FelipeBB/microasync/README.md

 * `tasks` - An array containing functions to run, each function is passed a `callback(err, result)` it must call on completion with an error `err` (which can be `null`) and an optional `result` value.
-* `callback(err, results)` - Run once all the functions
+* `callback(err, response)` - Run once all the functions
   have completed.
-This function gets a results array containing all the result arguments passed to the `functions` callbacks.
+This function gets a response array containing all the result arguments passed to the `functions` callbacks.

 __Example__